 Expense is the ultimate distinction between a T1 and DSL line.
 Depending on the type of package you have, the expense of DSL service can be anywhere from $19 and $79 monthly.
 As recently as a few years ago a T1 line cost averaged about $1,000 monthly fee.
 This happened to be outside the financial constraints of numerous businesses.
 Ever since then the expense of a T1 network now is priced starting from high $300's to the low $700's monthly, making it an option that small businesses and even independent professionals are more likely to look into.
 A T1 line is more expensive than DSL, but what is the real expense for your business if your Internet connection goes down?
 If your work definitely requires that your personnel, telephone calls, and emails are always up, it is necessary that you replace DSL and hold a trustworthy T1 line.

-We connect you with Lafayette T1 Bandwidth.
-This page is a quick list of the services specifically offered by T1Market in Lafayette.
+We broker Lafayette Frame Relay.
+This page is a short listing of the products specifically offered by T1Market in Lafayette.

-As we go forward, our goal is to continually improve our product offerings.
-We now offer enterprise products normally utilized by bigger corporations, specifically: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our providers even provide complimentary managed Cisco routers for multi-year contracts.
-Mainly, our goal is to develop a bond with you - our customer - that will last for years to come.
-Obtaining your trust is just what we do all the time.
-Saving you cash on affordable broadband services is just how we keep it.
+As we go forward, our goal is to continuously enhance our product offerings.
+We now provide business products usually used by bigger firms, particularly: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers even offer complimentary managed Cisco routers for multi-year agreements.
+Primarily, our goal is to build a bond with you - our customer - that will certainly last for years to come.
+Obtaining your trust is what we do here.
+Saving you cash on inexpensive broadband services is just how we keep it.